precog/matryoshka/README.md

 { "_id" : "35006" , "city" : "ADGER"}
 ```

+Type `help` for information on other commands.

 ## API Usage

-The server launches a simple JSON API.
+The server provides a simple JSON API.

+### GET /query/fs/[path]?q=[query]

+Executes a SQL query, contained in the single, required query parameter, on the backend responsible for the
+request path.
+The result is returned in the response body, formatted as one JSON object per line.

+SQL `limit` syntax may be used to keep the result size reasonable.

 ### POST /query/fs/[path]?foo=var